Manufacturers Push EPA To Reassess Chemical Regulations Under Executive Order 14219

 Of particular concern is the TSCA Section 8(a)(7) rule on PFAS reporting, which mandates retrospective data collection without a de minimis threshold.
 According to NAM, the EPA lacks the capacity to process the flood of data this rule will generate, creating legal and operational risks for thousands of manufacturers.

-PFAS, Formaldehyde and 1,3-Butadiene Among Targeted Substances
+PFAS, Formaldehyde And 1,3-Butadiene Among Targeted Substances

 The association also called for the reconsideration of specific chemical assessments.
 These include the 2024 draft risk evaluation for 1,3-butadiene (CAS 106-99-0), widely used in rubber and plastics, and the final assessment of formaldehyde (CAS 50-00-0), a key input in resins and adhesives.
 NAM questioned the scientific rigour of the EPA’s methods, particularly the reliance on non-peer-reviewed data and flawed exposure assumptions.